mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payment-methods-mla.en.md

 renderPaymentBrick(bricksBuilder);
 ```

-The result of rendering the Brick should be like the image below:”
+The result of rendering the Brick should be like the image below:

 ![payment-Brick-other-payments-methods-mla](checkout-bricks/payment-brick-other-payments-methods-mla-en.jpg)